 - Put a second copy of the packing slip or label INSIDE the box too in case the outside label gets damaged or torn off.

 5. STRANGE BUT TRUE: A final tip to the wise shipper: labels marked “Fragile”, “This End Up” or use of “UP” arrows are a fail!
 Ironically, these are often ignored or seem to bring out the worst in some people.
 Better to just pack your item very well, complete the shipping documents clearly and leave it looking rather plain.

 Remember that the shipping world is an industrial one full of none-too-delicate automated equipment.
 They move an amazing amount of stuff around the country in practically a nanosecond – a Star Trek transporter would be just that much cooler.

 If you have had some “interesting” shipping experiences (who hasn’t?) you will have fun reading this Popular Mechanics article where they experimented and compared shipping using three major U.S. carriers (you probably know which ones!) and recorded the results.
 They may surprise you!
 Check it out here: http://www.popularmechanics.com/technology/gadgets/tests/which-shipping-company-is-kindest-to-your-packages

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing services for printed circuit board repairs of all types and manufacturers, drive repairs, servo motor repairs, CNC equipment repairs, encoder repairs, monitor and touchscreen repairs, control and PLC repairs, test equipment repairs, light curtain repairs, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing services for printed circuit board repairs of all types and manufacturers, drive repairs, servo motor repairs, CNC equipment repairs, encoder repairs, monitor and touchscreen repairs, control and PLC repairs, test equipment repairs, and much more.
 The friendly and knowledgeable customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 RUSH service is available!
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com.